Proceeding With Caution After Getting Pulled Over

 Invoke Your Right To Remain Silent

 Some people believe that they can talk their way out of a ticket or an arrest, but this is a major misconception.
 Many people inadvertently incriminate themselves when speaking to police officers.
 As soon as you begin speaking, cops can use your words to build a criminal case against you.
 Tell the officer that you are invoking your right to remain silent.

 Beware Of Breathalyzers, Field Sobriety Tests And Blood Tests

 The officer might ask you to take a Breathalyzer, perform field sobriety tests and submit a blood sample.
 Here are your rights regarding each one:

 - You do not have to perform field sobriety tests.
 If you have had injuries to your feet, ankles, knees or back, you need to inform the officer of your physical inability to perform the field sobriety tests.
 If the officer still requests you to take the test, politely refuse.

-- Indiana’s implied consent laws do require you to take a Breathalyzer if an officer requests it.
+- Indiana, Ohio and Kentucky’s implied consent laws do require you to take a Breathalyzer if an officer requests it.
 While the officer cannot force you to take a Breathalyzer, you will lose your license for a year if you decline.
-While the laws in other states may not punish a refusal with an automatic license suspension, Indiana WILL enforce a one-year suspension.

 Do Not Give Permission For A Search Or Seizure